Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-manager.md

     ```

 <a name="manage_context"></a>
-## Managing the Component Running Context
+## Managing Component Running Context

 To get the component running context and its details, and to operate on the context:

-1. Get the context of the currently-running component by creating an instance of the [Tizen.Applications.ComponentBased.ComponentRunningContext](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.ComponentBased.ComponentRunningContext.html) class, with the ID of the component from which the context is being obtained as a parameter.
+1. Get the context of the currently running component by creating an instance of the [Tizen.Applications.ComponentBased.ComponentRunningContext](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.ComponentBased.ComponentRunningContext.html) class, with the ID of the component from which the context is being obtained as a parameter.

-    When an component is not running, it is impossible to get its context.
+    To get a component's context, the component must be running.

     ```
     ComponentRunningContext compoRunningContext = new ComponentRunningContext(Your Component ID);